* This site is a work in progress.

 Perhaps six.
 I first began engaging with the collection several years ago under the premise of weaving all the skirts into a rag rugs, following the prompt my mom and aunt imagined over a decade ago when they sorted the skirts by color.
 I wove a square foot study and calculated that the collection would yield some 925 square feet of rag rug.
 This piece was exhibited, and it was in conversation with the curator that I first began to consider the value of documenting the collection.
 It took a leap of faith to pursue this path because we did not know what we would find.
 Now, no matter what the skirts become, the collection has been documented.
 This turned out to be the middle path.
 Six ‘mids.’

-In pursing this path, it occurs to me that the destinies of the wool skirts in this collection will be plural, like the lives of people who once wore them.
+In pursuing this path, it occurs to me that the destinies of the wool skirts in this collection will be plural, like the lives of people who once wore them.
 Some will be worn, some refashioned.
 Some will be cut into strips and woven into rag rugs, or cut into squares and quilted.
 Some will enter new collections, with an asterisk to indicate that they were once part of this one.
 This is ultimately my interest in rag rug weaving: tracing flows of textiles through space and time, human interventions, chance encounters.
 Above all, destiny, dispersal.
 My grandma was not a rag rug weaver, but I see my own process alive in hers.
 I work at the loom, collecting strips of fabric between warp yarns.
 Her warp was her boxes, her studio her basement, her rag rug is the version of what you see on this website that lived in her mind.

 Mae Colburn